 Principle Sources for Games and Crafts

 These are particularly wonderful resources.
-From my perspective, they’re worth the effort of seeking them out on-line or purchasing them as used books:
+From my perspective, they merit the effort required to seek them out on-line and / or to purchase them as used books:

 Native American Sourcebook by Barbara Robinson.
 Concord, MA: Concord Museum, 1988. https://files.eric.ed.gov/fulltext/ED406321.pdf

 The Wabanakis of Maine and Maritimes: A Resource Book about Penobscot, Passamaquoddy, Maliseet, Micmac, and Abenaki Indians by the Maine Indian Program of the American Friends Service Committee.
 Bath, Maine: Maine Indian Program, 1989. https://eric.ed.gov/?id=ED393621